Kremlin Threatens ‘Whole New Level’ of War Over Western Weapons

 “We recognize that equipping Ukraine to push Russia out of its territory is as important as equipping them to defend what they already have.
 Together we will continue supporting Ukraine to move from resisting to expelling Russian forces from Ukrainian soil,” the leaders said in the joint statement.

 It’s not clear if the Kremlin has specific plans to escalate in relation to weapons deliveries in Ukraine.
-But in recent weeks, some authorities in Russia have grown fearful that Ukraine might conduct attacks inside Russia proper, after several attacks against Russian airbases inside of Russian territory took place last month which have been widely attributed to Ukraine.
+But in recent weeks, some authorities in Russia have grown fearful that Ukraine might conduct attacks inside Russia proper after several attacks against Russian airbases inside Russian territory took place last month and have been widely attributed to Ukraine.

 Ukrainian authorities have not directly claimed responsibility for the attacks.
 But some Ukrainian officials have hinted as much.
 Ukraine’s top military intelligence official, Kyrylo Budanov, warned Russia earlier this month that Russia should expect attacks “deeper and deeper” inside Russia.